 While durable transactions with eventual/tunable consistency is quite satisfactory for many use cases, situations do arise where more is needed.
 Lightweight transactions, also known as compare and set, that use linearizable consistency can probably fulfill those needs.

 For example, two users attempting to create a unique user account in the same cluster could overwrite each other’s work with neither user knowing about it.
-To avoid this situation, lightweight transactions (or ‘compare and set’) have been added to version 2.0 of Cassandra.
+To avoid this situation, Cassandra introduces lightweight transactions (or ‘compare and set’).

 Using and extending the Paxos consensus protocol (which allows a distributed system to agree on proposed data additions/modifications with a quorum-based algorithm, and without the need for any one ‘master’ database or two-phase commit), Cassandra now offers a way to ensure a transaction isolation level similar to the serializable level offered by RDBMS’s.
 Extensions to CQL enable an easy way to carry out such operations.